Snowflake-Labs/openflow-unstructured-data-pipeline-demo/scripts/README.md

 ---

-**This scripts directory provides the foundation for comprehensive Snowflake OpenFlow demo automation,
+**This scripts directory provides the foundation for comprehensive Snowflake Openflow demo automation,
 with room for future expansion and improved developer experience.**